takegue/bqmake/README.md

 BigQuery Data Build Tool like `GNU make`
 The `bqmake` provide some utilities to get table staleness against source tables.

-All utilities provided by BigQuery routines.
+All utilties are provided by **BigQuery Routines (UDF or PROCEDER)**.
-You can use this routines out-of-box without any installation.
+You can use these routines out-of-the-box!

 This tool supports following features.
 - Supported **Ingestion Partition Table**
     * Routine to update partial partition with staleness check.
         * Also supports complicated partition alignment i.e. week to day.